walterl/folklore/README.md

 _It's a kind of saga._

-An implementation of the [saga pattern](https://www.baeldung.com/cs/saga-pattern-microservices) in Clojure.
+In-memory implementation of the [saga pattern](https://www.baeldung.com/cs/saga-pattern-microservices) in Clojure.

 ## Usage